 • Analytics that update daily

-A marketing strategy for social marketers enables purposeful posting across channels to generate leads, encourage user-generated content, and drive measurable impact.
+A strong marketing strategy for social platforms enables purposeful posting across channels to generate leads, encourage user-generated content, and achieve measurable results aligned with business goals.

 Core Components of a Social Media Marketing Strategy